microsoft/pxt-arcade/docs/hardware/adding.md

 When booting, the bootloader will check if it's write-protected (this is done by setting bits in flash, which only take effect upon reset).
-If the write-protection is disabled, presumably during a bootloader update process, the bootloader will present a screen to the user, asking if they really want to update the bootloader, and they it may brick the board.
+If the write-protection is disabled, presumably during a bootloader update process, the bootloader will present a screen to the user asking if they really want to update the bootloader and that doing so could possibly brick the board.
 If the users agrees to upgrade, the app is allowed to run (and presumably update the bootloader).
 Otherwise, the protection is re-enabled.